Find information on how we’re keeping you safe from COVID-19 here

 The female voice has a higher pitch compared to the male voice.
 Pitch however, is only one aspect that determines whether voice is perceived to be masculine or feminine.
 Intonation, resonance, vocal quality and articulation are all important aspects.
 Language, loudness and non-verbal communication also play a part in the social perception of a person as a female.
 It is important therefore to appreciate that surgery must be supplemented by dedicated specialist speech therapy in order to achieve the desired voice outcome.

-During puberty, a male-born person develops a larger larynx (voice box) with longer vocal cords (14mm in males vs 10 mm in females).
+During puberty, an assigned male at birth develops a larger larynx (voice box) with longer vocal cords (14mm in males vs 10 mm in females).
 In addition, the effect of testosterone makes the muscle bulk within the vocal cords relatively larger in males.
 The longer, bulkier vocal cords vibrate at a lower fundamental frequency (pitch).
 The average speaking pitch of adult males is approximately 107 to 120 Hz, while for females it is 189 to 224 Hz.
 Voice pitch over 165Hz is generally perceived as female.

 The pitch of the vocal cords (as with strings in a musical instrument) is related to their length, bulk and tension.
 Surgical pitch increase can be achieved by changing these parameters.
 The bulk of the vocal cords can’t be reduced once a person is beyond puberty, so surgery will aim to either shorten the cords (glottoplasty) or increase their tension (cricothyroid approximation).

 The aim of this procedure is to adjust the relative length of the “speaking” vocal cords.
 Woman’s vocal cords are shorter than in men.
 Glottoplasty reduces the length of the vibrating segment of the cords, leading to a higher pitched voice.